rich-iannone/intendo/README.md

 *experimental* with data documentation.
 I mean, wouldn't it be great to have top-notch information on the data at your fingertips?
 To this end, the package supplies data dictionaries for each of datasets contained herein.
-If you discover them and like what you see then you learn how to make your own.
-Then, with this new superpower (and it really is a superpower) you can educate and delight your data compatriots in equal measure.
+If you discover them and like what you see then you can learn how to make your own.
+Then, with this new superpower (and it really is a superpower) you can educate and delight your data brethren in equal measure.

 ## Installation